Chinese Almond Cookies are simple, crisp, buttery, and full of almond flavor. It’s a perfect treat to make for Chinese

 Chinese Almond Cookies for Lunar New Year!

 In Japan, we celebrate the New Year on January 1st (read more).
 As I married a Taiwanese American husband, I started to celebrate Lunar New Year as well.
 Since the holiday is a regular day here in the U.S., we typically go out to eat at Chinese restaurants to celebrate with his family and friends instead of cooking up a storm like most families do in Asia.

 One exception is I make these almond cookies.
 I learned from my Chinese blogger friends in Asia that these traditional Chinese almond cookies are enjoyed during the Lunar New Year.
 Almond cookies symbolize coins so people make or buy these cookies to bring good fortune.

 Almond cookies have a crisp bite and sandy crumbly texture.
 When you bite, almond meal/flour and almonds on top give really nice almond flavor in your mouth.
-These cookies are delightful with a cup of tea or coffee.
+And these cookies are delightful with a cup of tea or coffee.

 Almond Meal vs. Almond Flour